Prof. José M. F. Moura

 He contributes regularly to IEEE publications.

-José M. F. Moura is a member of the US National Academy of Engineers for contributions to the theory and practice of statistical signal processing.
-He was elected 2016 IEEE Vice President Elect for Technical Activities.
+José M. F. Moura is a member of the US National Academy of Engineering, for contributions to the theory and practice of statistical signal processing, and a Fellow of the US National Academy of Inventors.
+He is the 2016 IEEE Vice President for Technical Activities and a 2016 IEEE Board Director.
 He is CMU ECE's first Associate Department Head for Research and Strategy.
-In 2013-2014, he was on sabbatical as Visiting Profesor at NYU and the Center for Urban Science and Policy.
+In 2013-2014, he was on sabbatical as Visiting Professor at NYU and the Center for Urban Science and Policy.

 He received the 2012 IEEE Signal Processing Society Society Award for outstanding technical contributions and leadership in signal processing, the 2010 IEEE Signal Processing Society Technical Achievement Award for fundamental contributions to statistical signal processing.
 In 2013 he was given the Philip L. and Marsha Dowd Chair Professorship.
 In 2010, he was elected University Professor at Carnegie Mellon University to recognize his professional achievement as well as his breadth of interests and competence.
 This title is conferred on faculty members with exceptional national or international distinction.
 He was awarded by CMU the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education and with Prof. Püschel the 2007 CIT Outstanding Research Award.
 He received in 2006 an IBM Faculty Award.